inductiva/inductiva/docs/introduction/infrastructure.md

 # Computational Infrastructure

-One way to understand the Inductiva API is to see it as an intermediary between users and the complex landscape of computational resources.
-In this reference, you will learn how the Inductiva API manages your computational workload, and then you'll explore the various computational options currently available to you, and additional resources set to be introduced in future updates.
+The Inductiva API serves as a direct intermediary, bridging the gap between users and the complex landscape of computational resources.
+It streamlines the process of managing and allocating computational workloads and simulation tasks, by facilitating access to an expansive selection of computing options.

+This guide will detail how the API simplifies the orchestration of your simulations and introduce you to the various computational options currently available to you, as well as preview exciting additions planned for future releases!

 ## Computational Resource Management

-The Inductiva API acts as an abstraction layer that enables you to access a wide array of computational resources across different providers through a unified interface called the [Command Line Interface (CLI)]().
-The API's key role is to assist you in identifying the resources best suited to your needs, whether you're prioritizing cost-efficiency or performance.
+The Inductiva API acts as an abstraction layer that enables you to access a wide array of computational resources provided by a number of different players through a unified Python code.
 These resources could be from cloud providers, bare-metal hardware rentals, standard high-performance computing (HPC) solutions commonly used in academia, or even on-premise hardware for those with their own computing infrastructure.
-The API serves as a unifying interface atop all these varied resources, allowing you to tap into computational solutions of varying scales, prices, and performance levels through straightforward Python scripting from your laptop.
+The API serves as a unifying interface atop all these varied resources, facilitating access to computational solutions of varying scales, prices, and performance levels and helping you select the optimal resource for your needs, all through straightforward Python scripting from your laptop.

 From the server side, Inductiva manages your computational workload — be it one or several simulations.
-It allocates this workload to the appropriate computational resource available to you, handles the orchestration of the simulation, and then returns the results back to you.
+It allocates this workload to the appropriate computational resource dedicated to you, handles the orchestration of the simulation, and then returns the results back to you.

 ## Available Computational Resources